Anal Cancer Prevention

 Immunosuppression is a condition that weakens the body's immune system and its ability to fight infections and other diseases.
 Chronic (long-term) immunosuppression may increase the risk of anal cancer because it lowers the body's ability to fight HPV infection.

-Patients who have an organ transplant and receive immunosuppressive medicine to prevent organ rejection have an increased risk of anal cancer.
+People who have an organ transplant and receive immunosuppressive medicine to prevent organ rejection have an increased risk of anal cancer.

-Having an autoimmune disorder such as Crohn disease or psoriasis may increase the risk of anal cancer.
+Having an autoimmune disorder, such as Crohn disease or psoriasis, may increase the risk of anal cancer.
 It is not clear if the increased risk is due to the autoimmune condition, the treatment for the condition, or a combination of both.

 Certain sexual practices